|

 and one or two in it's pen.
 I use those black cement mixer

-and larger.
+pans.
+They are cheaper than a cat litter box,and are larger.
 I line it with newspapers, and a thin layer of

 litter. |